 Welcome by the Chair of the College of Fellows

 The College of Fellows was established in 2002 and comprises those members who are Fellows and Honorary Fellows of the Institute.
 As a senior network of the Institute, the College works to support the Institute’s vision, values and strategy.

-Membership of the College recognises OHS/WHS professionals who are making a substantial ongoing contribution to, and have a record of achievement in, the field of OHS/WHS.
+Membership of the College recognises OHS/WHS professionals who are making a substantial ongoing contribution to and have a record of achievement in the field.
 Fellows are committed members of the Institute and leaders within the profession.

-The College is managed by a College of Fellows Chair and Executive committee who are volunteers selected from the broader College membership.
-The College Chair is an ex-officio member of the Board of the Institute, and Executive members each have a role to chair sub-committees across the following areas:
+The College is managed by a College of Fellows Chair and Executive Committee who are selected from the broader College membership.
+The College Chair is an ex officio member of the Board of the Institute, and Executive members each have a role to progress priorities in the following areas:

 - Policy Committee